Factbox: Billion-dollar lawsuits accuse drugmakers, distributors of fueling U.S. opioid crisis

 The following is a summary of where and how the opioid litigation is playing out across the United States:

-** Ohio’s Cuyahoga and Summit counties are seeking around $8 billion from the three largest U.S. drug distributors - McKesson Corp, AmerisourceBergen Corp and Cardinal Health Inc - and Israel-based drugmaker Teva Pharmaceutical Industries Ltd and pharmacy chain Walgreen Boots Alliance Inc. The defendants have denied wrongdoing.
+** Ohio’s Cuyahoga and Summit counties are seeking around $8 billion from the three largest U.S. drug distributors - McKesson Corp (MCK.N), AmerisourceBergen Corp (ABC.N) and Cardinal Health Inc (CAH.N) - and Israel-based drugmaker Teva Pharmaceutical Industries Ltd TEVA and pharmacy chain Walgreen Boots Alliance Inc (WBA.O).
+The defendants have denied wrongdoing.

 ** The case is among some 2,600 lawsuits brought by states, towns, cities, counties and tribal governments over the opioid epidemic.